Munawwar/Pepper/README.md

 Setup API:

 - `getProps()`
+- `getError()` - returns the currently captured error for an error-boundary component, otherwise `null`
 - `onProps(handler)` - runs on later prop changes, not on initial mount
 - `onMount(handler)`
+- `resetError()` - clears the captured boundary error and retries rendering
 - `update(callback?)` - callback is called after a re-render

 Direct imports:

 - `const [getState, setState] = state(initialValue, comparator?)`
   - `setState(newState, falseOrCallback?)`
     - If 2nd param is false, then no re-render is scheduled.
     - If 2nd param is a function, it's called after re-render.
 - `ref()`
+- `portal(target, renderable)`

 Components may return: